dejanmccreery/IMS-Base/README.md

 ## Running the tests

-Automated tests have not been implemented across this programme due to time constraints and crunch fatigue.
+I would generally wipe and re-run the SQL schema for each test.
+The DBUtils class does not seem to be able to close the connection after each.
+It therefore uses existing data and messes up the tests.
+In future I may make these read the most recent ID to make the tests more dynamic.

 ### Unit Tests

-Integration testing has not been implemented across this programme due to time constraints and crunch fatigue.
+Integration testing has not been properly implemented across this programme due to time constraints and crunch fatigue.

 ### Integration Tests

-Integration testing has not been implemented across this programme due to time constraints and crunch fatigue.
+Integration testing has not been properly implemented across this programme due to time constraints and crunch fatigue.

 ## Deployment